Acts of kindness during the pandemic

 - Tell a family member how much you love and appreciate them

-- Make a cup of tea for someone you live with
+- Make a cup of tea for someone

 - Help with a household chore at home